 C3.
 Reporting false information on the decal/permit registration application or any other parking document $15

 C4.** Altered/forged or the use of lost/stolen UH parking decals/permits $100 (plus the price of the permit)

 C5.
 Failing to pay attention to traffic signs or barricades erected with the approval of the Director of Parking and Transportation and/or the UHDPS chief $15

 Violators may be subject to criminal prosecution in accordance with Article 37.10 of the Texas Penal Code.

 TowingThe university reserves the right to tow any illegally parked vehicle or vehicles with excessive unpaid citations.
 Vehicles are towed to an on campus tow lot located in parking lot 12A.
-In addition to the above mentioned tow fee of $2 per day, a storage fee will be assessed commencing the second day the vehicle is maintained in the tow lot.
+In addition to the above mentioned tow fee of $100, a $2 per day storage fee will be assessed commencing the second day the vehicle is maintained in the tow lot.
 Valid vehicle registration must be presented before a vehicle is released.

 Cars are subject to towing for the following reasons:

 - If vehicle is deemed abandoned.
 Vehicles parked on UH property for more than 30 days without moving are considered abandoned.
 Moving a vehicle from one space to another to give the appearance of vehicle being utilized is not permissible (even if a valid permit is displayed).